(Alternative heading: 5 reasons why agents in CRE will never be disintermediated)

 So, unlike browsing online for hotel deals, with CRE (adjusting for risk and value of customer time) a customer cannot save money by going directly to the property owner.

-With Trip Advisor the “where do I stay” decision is collapsed into a simple number.
-One value is handling 5 to 7 simple variables such location, cleanliness, value for money, facilities, service quality.
+With Trip Advisor the “where do I stay” decision is collapsed into a simple “apples with apples” comparison number.
+One value is handling 5 to 7 fairly common simple inputs (client criteria) such location, cleanliness, value for money, facilities, service quality.

 See example graphic below:

 What explains this perfectly?
-Do yourself a favour and look at TripAdvisor’s restaurant advice.
+Do yourself a favour and look at TripAdvisor’s restaurant recommendations (as opposed to their hotel accommodation).
 In my opinion, they are awful.
 BUT that’s because your restaurant experience, like CRE, is both very complex and subject to individual tastes¹.

 However, as with business insurance, CRE lives on the other end of the spectrum.
-CRE is a big ticket, non-homogenous product.
-CRE options analysis and advisory work requires an expert with at least 3 years’ experience, supported by specialised tooling and data, to reduce decision-maker risk.
+CRE is a high value, non-homogenous product.
+CRE options analysis and advisory work requires an expert with at least 3 years’ experience, governed by a code of conduct and supported by specialised tooling and data, to reduce decision-maker risk.

-Firstly, you have to learn a whole new vocabulary – see here.
+Firstly, clients have to learn a whole new vocabulary – see a CRE dictionary here.

-Then for something as a simple as a once-off leasing deal, you have to familiarise and upskill yourself with the knowledge to walk through the following minefield
+Secondly, for something as a simple as a once-off leasing deal, you have to familiarise and upskill yourself with the knowledge to walk through the following minefield:

 Reason 4.
 The pain of missed opportunities